Maneren/KIV-UPP/sem01/README.md

 Interestingly, in the earlier version the laptop was overall 2 times slower in the serial version and 1.5 times in the parallel.
-However, after a lot of iterations, the laptop that is on paper much slower than the desktop got faster and faster eventually outperfoming the desktop.
+However, after a lot of iterations the laptop, which is on paper much slower[^slower] than the desktop, got faster and faster eventually outperfoming the desktop.
 I tried to remove as much of external variables as possible, like replacing the actual drive with a RAM disk, but the results only got more amplified in the “wrong” direction.